collective/plone.recipe.varnish/README.txt

     supervision tools like daemontools or runit.
 Defaults to 'daemon'.

 cache-size
     The size of the cache (limited to 2G on 32bit systems).
+Defaults to 256M.

 bind
     Hostname and port on which Varnish will listen for requests.
 Defaults